dbbs-lab/bsb-core/docs/getting-started/getting-started.rst

     :lines: 19-24

-The ``placement`` blocks use the cell type indications to place cell types into partitions.
-You can use other :class:`PlacementStrategies
+The :doc:`placement </placement/intro>` blocks is charge to place cells in the partitions using the cell type indications.
-<.placement.strategy.PlacementStrategy>` by setting the :guilabel:`strategy` attribute.
+You can specify the strategy to use  by setting the :guilabel:`strategy` attribute.
-The BSB offers some strategies out of the box, or you can implement your own.
-The :class:`~bsb.placement.particle.ParticlePlacement` considers the cells as spheres and bumps them around as repelling particles until there is no overlap between them.
-The data is stored in :class:`PlacementSets <.storage.interfaces.PlacementSet>` per cell type.
+Here we use  the strategy :guilabel:`ParticlePlacement` that considers the cells as spheres and bumps them around as repelling particles until there is no overlap between them.

 Take another look at your network: